Bitget Wallet Card

 Supported Currencies and Conversion

-For spending, the card uses USD as its base currency but can be used for transactions in any currency accepted by Mastercard globally.
-When making non-USD purchases, a 1.7% foreign exchange fee applies.
+For spending, the card uses USD as its base currency but can be used for transactions in any currency accepted by Visa/Mastercard globally.
+The monthly 0-Fee quota covers FX markups and conversion spreads up to the eligible limit ($400-$600), after which fees typically range from 1%-2.2% depending on region and card type.

 The currency conversion process features:

-• Real-time conversion from USDC to the merchant's local currency at the point of sale
+• Real-time conversion from USDC/USDT to the merchant's local currency at the point of sale

-• No hidden markups beyond the transparent 1.7% fee for non-USD transactions
+• No hidden markups beyond the transparent fee structure

 • Card balance viewable in USD within the app

-• Conversion handled by Immersve's infrastructure, ensuring smooth transactions
+• Conversion handled by regional issuing partner infrastructure, ensuring smooth transactions

 This setup allows users to maintain their assets in crypto form until the moment of purchase, at which point only the exact amount needed is converted to fiat currency.